CannerCMS/docs.canner.io/website/blog/2018-06-21-graphql-meetup.md

 authorFBID: 100001527041881
 ---

 Yesterday, GraphQL Taiwan meetup hosted by [GraphQL Taiwan](https://www.facebook.com/groups/graphql.tw/) took place in Taipei, Taiwan, around 50 participants attended.
-As CTO at [Canner](www.canner.io), I'm glad to share what our team Canner's experienced with GraphQL on this meetup.
+As CTO of [Canner](www.canner.io), I'm glad to share what our team Canner's experienced with GraphQL on this meetup.

 <!--truncate-->